Internet on the go, saving money

 - Choose and Purchase (from home): Go to the Holafly website, choose your destination (e.g., "USA") and the length of your trip (e.g., "10 days").
 Complete the purchase.

 - Scan the QR Code (always from home): You will immediately receive an email with a QR Code.
-Open your phone's settings, go to "Mobile Data" > "Add eSIM" and frame the code with your camera.
+Open your phone's settings, go to "Mobile Data" > "Add eSIM" and scan the code with your camera.
 The plan will install in seconds.
 (Important: Don't activate it yet!)

 🎁 Super Advantage for Passturistici.com readers! 🎁